mstcgalis/Tomado/README.md

 ## Roadmap

 - Decide how to treat the screen getting locked while an interval is active and implement the solution
-- Todo intergration with [list.app](https://www.are.na/daniel-galis/self-governance) and maybe third party software (Notion, Trelo?...)
+- Todo intergration with [list.app](https://www.are.na/daniel-galis/self-governance) and maybe third party software (Notion, Trello?...)
 ---

 made with ❤️, care and patience by [Daniel Gális](www.danielgalis.com)